 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You'll need to verify a Hamilton College email address.

-Join a community of over 435 authors at Hamilton College
+Join a community of authors at Hamilton College

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!

 Try out the Overleaf editor with built in tutorial

 If you'd like to dive straight into the editor, simply click the button to create a new paper using our quick-start template.
 A short tutorial will walk you through the main features to quickly get you started.

 You can find a selection of featured templates, or check out our full template gallery for more ideas and inspiration.

 Take our free course to quickly master the LaTeX essentials

 If you're new to LaTeX, we've put together a free online course to help you learn the basics.
 If you have never used LaTeX before, or if it has been a while and you would like a refresher, this is the place to start.